dcpesses/code-whisperer/README.md

 - No additional login necessary from users willing to play
 - Option to randomize user selection
 - Set the Max # of Players via Dropdown
-- NEW: Indicates if issues occur sending whispers
+- Indicates if issues occur when sending whispers
+- Specify your own `!join`/`!leave` commands
 - More features coming soon...

 ### Caveats